endeavour42/github-viewer/README.md

 * draw placeholders on borken avatar links
 * show network activity indicator
 * do a proper search via the query string (now local filtering is used) - (but check how slow/fast git api will do that)
-* when going from days to months and to years days results shall also be in month's and month results - in year's. at the moment it looks odd ( in other words fix month/year sorting -- shall show most recent days first)
-* show number of stars in master view
 * get rid of storyboard
 * make app icon
 * make launch screen
-* make mac catalyst version
 * move diffable data source applying to a background queue
 * get rid of UIKit/collection view and reimplement in SwiftUI
 * simplify project folder structure